-- 1. An RDN who has worked in several clinically focused practice areas throughout their career has recently accepted a position as the Director of Dining Services for a group of childcare centers.
-While only one year into their PDP cycle, the RDN feels that it's important to update their Plan, as their new position requires a different set of knowledge and skills than previous positions. - 2.
-After completing a professional self-evaluation using both the Standards in Nutrition Care and the Focus Area Standards in Management of Food and Nutrition Systems (MFNS), the RDN observes several gaps in their competencies specific to their new job responsibilities.
-A key requirement of the new position is to obtain a ServSafe Certification to ensure that the director has the essential skills and knowledge of the laws and regulations for preparing and serving food safely to a preschool-age population.
-(Standards in Nutrition Care and MFNS SOPP Indicator 1.1 and MFNS SOPP Indicator 1.2 A). - 3.
-The RDN also notices that the Focus Area Standards are significantly different from the Standards in Nutrition Care.
-First, since Foodservice Managers do not routinely provide direct care to patients, only indicators for the SOPP are provided and because the Standards are specifically written for RDNs in leadership roles, the indicators have been expanded to reflect three levels of practice (competent, proficient, and expert) for the unique competence expectations for the RDN practicing in that focus area.
+An RDN who has worked in several clinically focused practice areas throughout their career has recently accepted a position as the Director of Dining Services for a group of childcare centers.
+While only one year into their PDP cycle, the RDN feels that it's important to update their Plan, as their new position requires a different set of knowledge and skills than previous positions.

+- 2. After completing a professional self-evaluation using both the 2017 Standards and the Focus Area Standards in Management of Food and Nutrition Systems (MFNS), the RDN observes several gaps in their competencies specific to their new job responsibilities.
+A key requirement of the new position is to obtain a ServSafe Certification to ensure that the director has the essential skills and knowledge of the laws and regulations for preparing and serving food safely to a preschool-age population (2017 Standards and MFNS SOPP Indicator 1.1 and MFNS SOPP Indicator 1.2 A). - 3.
+The RDN also notices that the Focus Area Standards are significantly different from the 2017 Standards for RDNs.
+First, since Foodservice Managers do not routinely provide direct care to patients, only indicators for the SOPP are provided and because the Standards are specifically written for RDNs practicing in foodservice management with indicators that reflect three levels of practice (competent, proficient and expert) for the unique competence expectations for new to very experienced RDNs practicing in the focus area.